 Step 1.
-Ask an adult to help with this step.
 Cut out a 2.5 cms section from the tube container.
 You now have a ring for the drum.
 Make three holes around the ring – 2 on the sides opposite each other and a larger one at the bottom for the pencil handle.

 Step 2.
 Draw around the ring on 2 pieces of coloured paper.
 Draw another line about 1cm larger around the edge – it doesn’t have to be too accurate.
 Ask an adult to help you cut the larger circles out.
 Make snips with the scissors from the outside circle to the inner one all around.
 Fold these tabs inwards.

 Step 3.
 Spread some glue around one edge of the cardboard ring.
 Place one of the paper circles over the glued side the the ring, press and stick the tabs down.
 One side of the drum is now covered with coloured paper.

 Step 4.
 Feed the string through the 2 side holes.
 Push the pencil through the larger bottom hole to reach the inside top edge.
 Secure the pencil inside the drum at the top and bottom with tape or glue.